Volodymyr07/superhub/reference/Second Engine API/portfolio-analyzer/multiassetanalysescontroller_create.md

 ---
-title: Create a new analysis UPD
+title: Create a new analysis.
 excerpt: Create a new analysis.
 api:
   file: api.json